xqyet/SalesTaxModel/README.md

 This app integrates with the U.S.A Sales Taxes Per Zip Code API from RapidAPI.
 It pulls real-time tax data based on user input (zip code) and displays it on the web app.

 ## Contributing
-This was an economics project for a class of mine and the concept isn't new.
-If you want to use my framework please feel free to fork, and remember to connect it to your own api.
+This was an economics project for a class of mine - basic api framework for pulling information

-## License
-copyright @2024 Gio